ukrustacean/kito/README.md

 # Kito

+> [!WARNING]
+> Kito is archived because I can't decide yet what I want Kito to be, therefore I will be making some other programming languages to get some experience and come back with more ideas

-Kito is a new programming language designed to bridge the gap between Python’s extensive ecosystem and the strong functional programming paradigms found in ML-family languages such as OCaml or F#.
+Kito is a new programming language designed to... (coming soon)

-For details look in [spec.adoc](./spec.adoc)